maxsonBraunLab/cutTag-pipeline/README.md

 HoxW_3_Rbp1	data/raw/HoxW_3_Rbp1_R1.fastq.gz	data/raw/HoxW_3_Rbp1_R2.fastq.gz	Rbp1	HoxW	HoxW_3_Rbp1
 ```

 The script splits the file name on the '_' and uses the first split for the condition, and the second split for the mark.
 The 'igg' column is the same as the 'sample' column and should be manually replaced with the sample name of the IGG or control you would like to use for that sample.
-If the sample is and IgG it can be the same as it's name, and won't affect peak calling.
+If the sample is an IgG it can be the same as its name, and won't affect peak calling.

 So a fixed version of the table above would look like this: